 All new IEP students take a placement test before the start of their first IEP session.
-The test examines the students' abilities in the following skills: writing, listening, reading and grammar/usage.
+The test examines the students' abilities in the following skills: writing, listening comprehension, grammatical knowledge, vocabulary range, and reading comprehension

 For the writing test, students must write an organized composition about one of two possible topics, within a time limit of 45 minutes.
-The other skills (listening, reading, and grammar/usage) are evaluated through a computer-based test called COMPASS.
-This test has no time limit; usually, students can complete the test within 90 minutes.
-Visit the COMPASS ESL website for more information about the tests, including sample questions.
+The other skills (listening comprehension, grammatical knowledge, vocabulary range, and reading comprehension) are evaluated through a computer-based test called CaMLA.
+This is a timed test and is completed in about 55 minutes.
+Visit the CaMLA English Placement Test Website for more information about the test including some sample questions.

 Who decides a student's IEP level?